sambacha/governance-templates/CODE_OF_CONDUCT.md

 exhaustive list of prohibited behavior, but rather, a set of principles for maintaining a healthy and inclusive community.

-This code of conduct applies to all activities managed by FINOS.
+This code of conduct applies to all activities managed by ${GITHUB_ORG}.
 This includes the Foundation's developer pod, mailing lists, Jira, Confluence, GitHub resources, conference calls, in-person events, and any other forum established or managed by the Foundation for community collaboration.
 In some cases,